FAQs

 Imperial College can support your completion of a Convention de Stage if your work placement forms a formal assessed part of your degree programme e.g. a compulsory placement component or year abroad.
 Students in this position should speak to their academic department for relevant advice and guidance.

-If your work placement does not form an assessed part of your degree programme:
+If your placement does not form an assessed part of your degree programme:

 Additional Information:

-You must be a registered student at Imperial College for the full duration of the placement/internship and agreements cannot be issued to pre-entry students or graduates of the College.
+You must be a registered student at Imperial for the full duration of the placement/internship and agreements cannot be issued to pre-entry students or graduates of the university.

 I’m going on placement as part of my course; do I still have to pay fees?

-Visit the tuition fees page to find information on reduced fees for Students on a Year in Industry/Research.
+Visit the Tuition fees webpage to find information on reduced fees for Students on a Year in Industry/Research.
 These vary according to your faculty and course start date.
 For any other placement or internship you will be charged the full fee.

 My department does not offer a placement year but I would like to do one.
 What can I do?